SpeciesFileGroup/taxonworks_doc/docs/guide/import-and-export.md

 ### TW non-standard mappings

-The DwC importer has some TW-specific mappings that are neither DwC core terms nor extensions but direct mappings to predicates in your projects imported as data attributes for collection objects and collecting events, biocuration groups and classes, and as an advanced-use feature you may have direct mappings to model fields.
+The DwC importer task includes some TW-specific mappings that are neither DwC core terms nor in any DwC extension term lists but instead, direct mappings to predicates in your projects imported as data attributes for collection objects and collecting events, biocuration groups and classes, and as an advanced-use feature you may have direct mappings to model fields.

 **IMPORTANT**: If submitting an actual DwC-A zip file and not tab-separated text file or spreadsheet, this TW-specific mappings have to be placed as headers in the core table, and not in meta.xml.
 If you are replacing a mapping from meta.xml, you must make sure to comment it out and also if inserting colums make sure you do the appropriate adjustments to avoid collision.